Israel-Hamas War Casts a Shadow on the West Bank's Economy - The Media Line

 The Israeli military offensive in the Gaza Strip is now in its second month, and the Palestinian economy has severely weakened, with the continuing war casting a shadow on the future of the economy of the West Bank.

-The outlook for the Palestinian economy was already bleak before Israel declared war in retaliation for the Oct.
+The outlook for the Palestinian economy was already bleak before Israel declared war in response to the Oct.
 7 attacks in Israel.

 Hani Asa’ad, a 47-year-old taxi driver in Nablus, told The Media Line that his income has drastically dropped since the outbreak of war.
 Even before the war in Gaza erupted, the economic situation in the West Bank was “awful,” Asa’ad said.